Timber Mills & Companies That Buy Trees For Lumber Near Me

 Poor accessibility to the wood usually means the buyer will pay less for them.

-Geographical location: Timber prices vary by states since a particular type of tree may be very common in one state and scarce in another.
+Geographical location: Timber prices vary by state since a particular type of tree may be very common in one state and scarce in another.

 In a state where a particular type of wood is widespread, you would expect such wood to be cheap.